The Stockwell transform on Gelfand pairs and localization operators: Introduction

-The paper is divided into three further sections.
+The remainder of the paper is structured as follows.
 In Section \ref{Preliminaries}, we collect mathematical tools necessary for the understanding of the article.
 In Section \ref{Stockwell transform on Gelfand pairs}, various properties of the Stockwell transform on Gelfand pairs are investigated.
 Section \ref{Localization operators related to the Stockwell transform on Gelfand pairs} is devoted to the study of the localization operators associated with the Stockwell transform on Gelfand pairs.